-An ostomy should not limit your participation in exercise and sports.
+An ostomy should not limit your participation in exercise, sports or other physical activities.
 People with ostomies are distance runners, weightlifters, skiers, and swimmers, and they can participate in most other types of athletics.
 You should, however, take a few precautions.

 Many physicians do not allow contact sports because of possible injury to the stoma; a severe blow could damage the stoma or cause the pouching system to slip.
 Such problems may be overcome with special protective garments.
 Weightlifting could cause a hernia at the stoma.

-Check with your doctor before participating in any sports or exercise regimen.
+Check with your surgeon before participating in any sports or exercise regimen.